Thank you! Your submission has been received!

 Remaining work growth modelling

-• Another option is to specify a custom backlog size and see how forecasts change:
+• remaining work - another option is to specify a custom backlog size and see how forecasts change:

 Example of forecast adjustment based on remaining work estimate

-Key feature - Delivery planning with deadlines in mind
+4. Key feature: Delivery planning with deadlines in mind

 If there is a deadline, then it’s good to have it visualized on the chart: